diogolmenezes/Faker/README.md

 ## Using simple generators

-Faker implements some types of generators, like NameGenerator, EmailGenerator, LoginGenerator, IntegerGenerator and DateTimeGenerator and you can use your custom generators too.
+Faker implements some types of generators, like NameGenerator, EmailGenerator, LoginGenerator, IntegerGenerator and DateTimeGenerator and you can use your custom generator too.

 By default faker will try to use the best generator based on your property name, so if you have a Email property, faker will give you a e-mail address ;)